-110 President Kennedy School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the school's safeguarding processes to the senior leadership team.

-- The School's Whistleblowing Policy is made accessible to all staff and volunteers and the senior leadership team will take all concerns seriously. - In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.
+- President Kennedy School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the school's safeguarding processes to the senior leadership team. - The school's policy on Whistleblowing is made accessible to all staff and volunteers and the senior leadership team will take all concerns seriously. - In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.